 The prevalence and growth of voice search, voice-based home assistants, and other technologies means that speech recognition and machine learning needs to be developed to match future needs.

 It’s important to be aware of major trends in marketing and consumer expectations to understand the direction that AI will take.
-In this post, we’ll look at important trends related to voice search and related devices and technologies.
+This post will look at important trends related to voice search and related devices and technologies.

 Home assistant devices may surpass the number of humans in the world